 2. Lack of awareness and extension services

 The successful adoption of agroforestry depends on farmers’ knowledge of its benefits and management practices.
 Many rural farmers have limited access to technical knowledge, making it difficult for them to transition from conventional farming systems to integrated tree-based agriculture.
 Research shows that in areas where agroforestry extension services are available, adoption rates increase by 40–60%.
 Despite the well-documented environmental and economic benefits, agroforestry education remains inadequate in agricultural extension programs.
-A survey conducted in sub-Saharan Africa revealed that only 30% of extension officers had received formal training in agroforestry, limiting their ability to provide guidance to farmers (Mwase et.al., 2015).
+A survey conducted in sub-Saharan Africa revealed that only 30% of extension officers had received formal training in agroforestry, limiting their ability to provide guidance to farmers (Mwase etal., 2015).
 Strengthening extension services and farmer-to-farmer knowledge-sharing networks is critical for increasing agroforestry adoption.

 3. Policy constraints and land tenure issues